arciisine/vscode-chronicler/README.md

 Currently, wayland support is missing

 # Release Notes

+## 0.1.6
+Updating recording icons to use debug set, which provides color.
+Updating documentation.

 ## 0.1.5
 Removed color styling from status bar, to better support themes.
 Added ability to open a recording's containing folder, or delete it on termination of recording.